aversionq/Vigenere-cipher-Telegram-Bot/README.md

 # Vigenere-cipher-Telegram-Bot
-Telegram bot that can decrypt and encrypt sequence of characters using Vigenere cipher
+Telegram bot that can decrypt and encrypt sequence of characters using Vigenere cipher.
+Made with telebot framework.

 t.me/CipherArsKBot - link to the bot (currently offline)